Latina LGBT Women Host Third Annual

 WHERE: MOVA 2204 14th Street NW, Washington, DC 20009

-WHO: Women, Latino GLBT History Project, The National Gay and Lesbian Task Force, Mayor’s Office on Latino Affairs, Brother Help Thyself, El Zol 107.9fm
+WHO: Women, Latino GLBT History Project, The National Gay and Lesbian Task Force, Mayor’s Office on Latino Affairs, Brother Help Thyself

 We are thrilled to support the Latino GLBT History Project," said Babak Movahedi, principal of MOVA.
 "MOVA has always and will continue to support the inclusion of women throughout the GLBT community.
 In-fact, both of our properties have dedicated weekly events just for the ladies.”

-We invite proud Latinas and members of Washington’s active LGBT community to join us at MOVA on Friday, March 29th from 6-8 pm for drinks, great music by Maracuyeah: DJ Mafe and DJ rAt and a digital exhibition.
+We invite proud Latinas and members of Washington’s active LGBT community to join us at MOVA on Friday, March 28th from 6:30-8:30 pm for drinks, great music by Maracuyeah: DJ Mafe and DJ rAt and a historical exhibition.

 A $5 donation is suggested.

-This event is made possible by the generous support of the following Latino GLBT History Project sponsors: The National Gay and Lesbian Task Force, District of Columbia Mayor's Office on Latino Affairs, Brother Help Thyself, venue host MOVA D.C. and media partner El Zol 107.9fm.
+This event is made possible by the generous support of the following Latino GLBT History Project sponsors: District of Columbia Mayor’s Office on Latino Affairs, Brother Help Thyself, and venue host MOVA D.C.

-For more information, to volunteer or sponsor the event please contact Esther Hidalgo at EHidalgo@LatinoGLBTHistory.org or David M. Perez at dperez@LatinoGLBTHistory.org or (202) 670-5547.
-To join the Mujeres en el Movimiento Honorary Host Committee, please make a minimum donation of $25 online or mail a check to Latino GLBT History Project, Washington, DC 20009 by March 15th.
+For more information, to volunteer or sponsor the event please contact co-chairs Esther Hidalgo at EHidalgo@LatinoGLBTHistory.org or Jennifer Sanchez at JSanchez@LatinoGLBTHistory.org or (202) 670-5547.
+To join the Mujeres en el Movimiento Honorary Host Committee, please make a minimum donation of $25 online or mail a check to Latino GLBT History Project, 2000 14th St. NW, Suite 105, Washington, DC 20009 by March 15th.
 Email how you would like your name to be listed on the video presentation at the event and LHP website to sponsor@LatinoGLBTHistory.org.

 The Latino GLBT History Project (LHP)’s mission is to investigate, collect, preserve and educate the public about the history, culture, heritage, arts, social and rich contributions of the Latino GLBT community in metropolitan Washington, D.C.
 To accomplish our mission, the LHP creates educational exhibits from our historical archives collection showcased at cultural events such as, a Women’s History Month Reception, a Hispanic LGBT Heritage Reception and DC Latino Pride, educational presentations at local and national conferences and through our online virtual museum at www.LatinoGLBTHistory.org.